Elias gamma coding: Uses

 Gamma coding is used in applications where the largest encoded value is not known ahead of time, or to compress data in which small values are much more frequent than large values.

+Gamma coding can be more size efficient in those situations.
+For example, note that, in the table above, if a fixed 8-bit size is chosen to store a small number like the number 5, the resulting binary would be 00000101, while the γ-encoding variable-bit version would be 00 1 01, needing 3 bits less.
+On the contrary, bigger values, like 254 stored in fixed 8-bit size, would be 11111110 while the γ-encoding variable-bit version would be 0000000 1 1111110, needing 7 extra bits.

 Gamma coding is a building block in the Elias delta code.

 Generalizations

 Gamma coding does not code zero or negative integers.

 One way of handling zero is to add 1 before coding and then subtract 1 after decoding.

 Another way is to prefix each nonzero code with a 1 and then code zero as a single 0.

 One way to code all integers is to set up a bijection, mapping integers (0, −1, 1, −2, 2, −3, 3, ...) to (1, 2, 3, 4, 5, 6, 7, ...) before coding.
 In software, this is most easily done by mapping non-negative inputs to odd outputs, and negative inputs to even outputs, so the least-significant bit becomes an inverted sign bit:

 Exponential-Golomb coding generalizes the gamma code to integers with a "flatter" power-law distribution, just as Golomb coding generalizes the unary code.

 It involves dividing the number by a positive divisor, commonly a power of 2, writing the gamma code for one more than the quotient, and writing out the remainder in an ordinary binary code.